Pinho0/Air_Pollution/README.md

 ## Contributions

 Currently, this is a personal repository, but if you have suggestions, feel free to open an issue or submit a pull request!

-## License

-This repository is shared under the MIT License.
-You are free to use, modify, and distribute the code with proper attribution.

 Feel free to explore and use these projects for learning and inspiration!